Governance Registers

 Register of Financial, Proximity and Impartiality Interests

-A financial interest is when it can reasonably be anticipated that a particular matter under consideration will result in a financial gain, loss, advantage, or disadvantage for the individual disclosing the interest.
+• Financial interest: a financial interest is where it is reasonable to expect that a matter being considered will result in a financial gain, loss, benefit or detriment for the person declaring the interest.

-An indirect interest arises when a matter being assessed by the local government pertains to another individual or entity with whom the person making the declaration maintains a financial connection.
+• Indirect financial interest: an indirect interest is where a matter being considered by the local government relates to another person with which the person making the declaration has a financial relationship.

-An impartiality interest occurs when there exists an actual or perceived relationship that could potentially compromise the impartiality of the person responsible for making the decision.
-This can encompass relationships with family members, friends, or membership in an association.
+• Impartiality interest: An impartiality interest is where there is an actual or perceived relationship that could adversely affect the impartiality of the person making the decision, and includes family, friends or membership of an association (Local Government (Administration) Regulations 1996 reg 34C).